 Trick question from physics theory (but it actually relates to all fields of human awareness).
 My answer: Holons all the way up, all the way down to infinity.
 Finite subparticle divisions would mean that eventually we would keep cracking matter down until we found the ultimate elemental constituent of everthing -- I don't think its there.
 To go beyond this explanation I'd have to resort to gobbledygook physics and metaphysics, which would cause people to leave the site.

 Red or white wine?

 Red, definitely.
 I like Pinot Noir, Merlot, Cabernet Franc and Sauvignon, Zinfandels, Burgundy.
-For the past 12 years, when I'd go visit my parents in SF, we'd always take one day to go up to the Napa or Sonoma valleys and hop wineries.
+When I'd go visit my parents in SF, we'd always take one day to go up to the Napa or Sonoma valleys and hop wineries.
 Big fun, but for some reason the wine you buy in the morning is always better than that stuff you loved later in the day...